DoubleDeez/MDFramework/README.md

 ```

 On your custom player info class, override `PerformFullSync()` to do any sync-ing that needs to happen when a new player joins.

+## Automatic Member Replication
+Thanks to C#'s reflection, `MDReplicated` is able to detect if a value has changed and call `Rset` for you automatically.

+To use it, mark your Node's field or property with the `[MDReplicated]` attribute.
+You can also set one of Godot's RPCModes (Master, Puppet, Remote, etc), but if you don't `MDReplicator` will automatically set it to `Puppet` for you.

+By default, it uses reliable replication, but you can change that by using `[MDReplicated(MDReliablity.Unreliable)]`, which is recommended if the value changes very frequently.

+By default, only the network master for the node will send out updated values, unless if the member is marked with `[Master]`, in which case the puppets will send values - with more than 1 puppet, this will lead to some unnecessary `Rset` calls.

+**Note:** Due to [This Issue](https://github.com/godotengine/godot/issues/37813), nodes in your main scene will have to explicitly call `this.RegisterReplicatedAttributes()`, otherwise they are automatically registered.

 ## Command Line Arguments
 The class `MDArguments` provides many helpers for checking and parsing the command line arguments that your game launched with.